Lakeshore Video Podcast Featuring Paige Kennedy Photography

 Paige primarily serves:

-Her goal isn’t just delivering images.
-It’s delivering moments that live on walls, in frames, and in memories.
+Her goal isn’t just to deliver images.
+It’s about capturing moments that live on walls, in frames, and in memories.
+She shared a powerful insight during the episode:

 “These photos aren’t mine—they’re for the client.
 They’ll be on their walls, not mine.”

-That client-first mindset is what separates someone taking photos from someone building a brand.
+That client-first mindset separates someone taking photos from someone building a brand.

 Launch Pricing & Strategic Growth

-For her launch phase, Paige intentionally priced her sessions accessibly—$150/hour or $75 for 30 minutes—to:
+During her launch phase, Paige intentionally priced her sessions accessibly—$150/hour or $75 for 30 minutes.
+This strategy aimed to:

 AI in Photography: Tool or Threat?